chadshaquery/mtg_field_scanner/README.md

 # Magic the Gathering - battlefield recognition
 Uses code from - OpenCV-Playing-Card-Detector
-This is a Python program that uses OpenCV to detect and identify playing cards from a PiCamera video feed on a Raspberry Pi, a built in or USB webcam, or an IP camera.
-Check out the YouTube video that describes what it does and how it works:
+This is a Python program that uses OpenCV to detect and identify MTG cards from a PiCamera video feed on a Raspberry Pi, a built in or USB webcam, or an IP camera.
+Check out the YouTube video that describes what it does and how it works when viewing standard playing cards:

 https://www.youtube.com/watch?v=m-QPjO-2IkA